Your divorce settlement agreement establishes who gets what and when. Here’s how to ensure your future needs are covered while negotiating.

 With so much at stake, knowing what to ask for when negotiating the agreement is critical to every divorce proceeding.
 Since every marriage has unique dynamics, concerns, and circumstances – there is no one-size-fits-all list of things a divorcing spouse should ask for as part of the divorce settlement.
 That said, there are primary considerations that all settlement agreements must address.

-In consultation with your divorce attorney, you will want to develop specific requests or demands regarding the following issues:
+In consultation with a Colorado Springs divorce lawyer, you will want to develop specific requests or demands regarding the following issues:

 Division of Assets and Debts